aws-samples/aws-modernization-with-sysdig/content/1-install/1-terraform/_index.md

 ## Install

 1. In the previous step we chosen Terraform installation from the onboarding wizard.
-(If you skipped the wizard, just log into Sysdig Secure, and browse to **Integrations > Data Sources > Cloud Accounts**, then click on **Connect Account > AWS** Mark all options **Next** Mark "Single" **Next** Terraform ).
+(If you skipped the wizard, just log into Sysdig Secure and browse to **Integrations > Data Sources > Cloud Accounts**, then click on **Connect Account > AWS** Mark all options **Next** Mark "Single" **Next** Terraform ).

     ![Install with Terraform](/images/1-installation/aws-terraform-onboarding.png)